DocNow/dnflow-ansible/README.md

 ## Introduction

 These scripts are intended to be run on a Unix-like system.
-They are tested to work on Mac OSX.
+They are tested to work on Mac OSX and Ubuntu Trusty Tahr

 To use these scripts, [Vagrant](https://vagrantup.com) must already have been installed on the local system with the [VirtualBox](https://virtualbox.org) provider working.
 For provisioning to AWS, the `aws` provider must also be installed.
 This can be done by executing the following command, which will install the aws Vagrant provider plugin: